Me.jpg

 Let’s all do the Bananya dance!
 (Credit: Kyō Yatate.
 Studio: Gathering)

 Thank you so much for joining me as I gushed about the newest season of Bananya.
 This show really is close to my heart and makes me happy to watch and talk about.
 In this increasingly dark and disturbing world we need these sorts of breaths of fresh air… these little interludes where we can just shut off our brains and revel in cuteness.
-The wholesome content is the sugar added to our coffee, the dessert after a good meal, the treat we allow ourselves after a long, trying day.
+The wholesome content is the sugar added to our coffee, the dessert after a good meal, the treat we allow ourselves after a long, trying day, the comfort food when we most need a pick-me-up.
 I love Bananya and I hope we get more of it.
 Even if we don’t, we at least have 39 mini-episodes to rewatch when times get dark and our moods need a lift.

 I know this was a bit longer than my usual Short Hop, but I was just so excited to see more Bananya and wanted to take a little more time to talk about it in detail.
 I appreciate you all reading and I hope you enjoyed our foray into cuteness.
-Until next time, enjoy these rays of sunshine, share your Kawaii Energy, and always check your bananas for tails!
+Until next time, enjoy these rays of sunshine, share your Kawaii Energy, make new friends wherever you go, and always check your bananas for tails!

 The end!
 (Credit: Kyō Yatate.
 Studio: Gathering)